Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Proof of Theorem

 where~\eqref{equation_shift_operator} was used in the last step.
 By combining this with Lemma~\ref{lemma_diamagnetic_inequality} one finds that~\eqref{equation_trace_difference} is true for $f \in C_0^\infty(\mathbb{R}^n)$.
 Since $C_0^\infty(\mathbb{R}^n)$ is dense in $\mathcal{H}_{A, Q}$ by Lemma~\ref{lemma_H_A_Q_basic}, the claim follows for all $f \in \mathcal{H}_{A, Q}$. \end{proof}

 \begin{remark} As in the proof of \cite[Theorem~4.5]{BEHL19}, see equation~(B.9) there, one can show that for $q=2$ the estimate in~\eqref{equation_trace_difference} is true for $\mu' = 1$.
 This can be used to show that the difference in~\eqref{equation_convergence} can be estimated by $C \varepsilon^{1/2}$, if $V_\varepsilon \in L^\infty(\mathbb{R}^n)$.
-Since a main focus is on more singular potentials $V_\varepsilon$, this small possible improvement is not further investigated in this paper. \end{remark}
+Since a main focus in this paper is on more singular potentials $V_\varepsilon$, this small possible improvement is not further investigated here. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{theorem_approximation}] First, note that $V^{(k)} \in L^p(\mathbb{R}^n) + L^\infty(\mathbb{R}^n)$ together with Proposition~\ref{proposition_tubular_neighbourhood}~(iv) implies that $\alpha$ defined by~\eqref{alpha_limit} belongs to $L^p(\Sigma) + L^\infty(\Sigma)$.
 Consider the quadratic form